-With non-recourse factoring, you won’t be held liable for non-paying clients, but you’ll normally pay a higher fee to factors.
+With a non-recourse factoring agreement, you won’t be held liable for non-paying clients, but you’ll normally pay a higher fee to factors.

 Representations and Warranties

 Your factor will want assurances that your business is operating legally and is solvent.
-As part of your factoring agreement, you’ll be asked to make statements that relate to this, known as representations or a gaurantor, that offer security against loss.
-This is done to protect the Factor if any statements you’ve made are untrue or in the occurance of an Event of Default.
+As part of your factoring agreement, you’ll be asked to make statements that relate to this, known as representations or a guarantor, that offer security against loss.
+This is done to protect the Factor if any statements you’ve made are untrue or in the occurrence of an Event of Default.